-File this under, “why can’t I get one in my own size?”
-This sack is awesome and very highly rated.
+File this one under, “why can’t I get one in my own size?”
+Seriously, this sack is awesome and very highly rated.
 Best of all, it goes up to 36 months, which is a size that can be hard to find.

 Kip & Co.
 Sleep Bags ~ $55

 New(ish) from Australia, we came across Kip & Co. at the ABC Kids Expo.
 I walked by their booth and stopped dead in my tracks: gorgeous!

 I love the vibrant colors they use in their designs (they basically inspired me to re-decorate my home, but that’s another story!), and I LOVE this thick, winter weight sleep sack (TOG factor 2.5).
 The prints are beautiful and bright, and the sizing options can take you far.
 My personal fave feature: the arm openings have a snap to adjust for snugness as baby grows.
 Brilliant!

 This gem from Hanna Andersson is available in a few solids and a cute, understated Winnie the Pooh print.
 Not only is this sack high-quality and gorgeous, but it’s amazing for climates where it gets freakin’ COLD.
 The outside is a quilted cotton and the zipper conveniently runs downward.
 Who wouldn’t want to sleep in a bundle of sherpa fleece?!